Your Guide to Parc Monceau Paris

 The Dukes Follies

-The Duke wanted an authentic English garden that would be filled with curiosities or follies that visitors can stumble upon while strolling.
+The Duke wanted an authentic English garden that would be filled with curiosities or follies that visitors could stumble upon while strolling.
 The garden, when completed, had a variety of follies- an Italian vineyard, a Dutch windmill, a Roman Colonnade, a miniature ancient Egyptian pyramid, a temple of Mars, Turkish tents, an enchanted grotto, a pond of water lilies, and antique statues.

 Pavilion de Chartres